 If you’re just interested in getting your hands on compressor plugins, check out Sage Audio.
 They have a list offering examples of plugins.
 Well worth a read, it covers a plethora of fine compressor plugins that can enrich and enhance your productions.

 More of a hands-on kinda engineer?
-You can get properly stuck-in with this list of outboard compression units.
-Covering all kinds of compressors, from Tube to FET, this list by Ask Audio should satiate your techy appetite.
+You can get properly stuck in with this list of outboard compression units.
+Covering all kinds of compressors, from Tube to FET, this list by Ask Audio should satiate your tech appetite.

 Final Thoughts On Audio Compressors & Compression

 By now you should be confident in the role that audio compressors play in music production and their capabilities both as a necessary tool and as a creative facility.

 Remember that compression is incredibly powerful, and has the capability to completely change the dynamics of a track, quite literally.
 As you begin to introduce it to your productions, take care to be aware of the changes that it is making, and ensure that you remain in control.